“Impatriates” – 70%/90% Tax break to attract “human capital” to Italy

 Social Security and Wealth Tax

 The exemption applies only to income taxes.
-It does not apply to statutory social security contributions (pension and healthcare) which will be calculated on 100% of salary.
+It does not apply to statutory social security contributions (pension and healthcare) for employees which will be calculated on 100% of salary.

 Nor does the special regime provide any exemption from Italy’s foreign asset reporting requirements or reduction of wealth tax generally applicable to people who are tax resident in Italy for any year.